anchore/stereoscope/README.md

 ```

 ## Why the name?
+(This is just a working title)

 A stereoscope is a device that takes multiple flat, two-dimensional images to create an impression of a single three-dimensional image.
-This library takes a container image and gives it depth and detail.
+This library takes a container image and provides the user with usable file tree manipulation and a content API (i.e. depth and detail, like a stereoscope).

 ## TODO: